bitrise-io/devcenter/_articles/en/faq/organization-faq.md

 ## Can I remove someone from all of my Organization's apps?

-If you are an Owner of an Organization, you can remove members and contributors on the Org's `People` tab, with one click.
+If you are an Owner of an Organization, you can remove members and outside contributors on the Org's `People` tab, with one click.
 Owners can also remove someone from a group on the `Groups` tab.
 In this case the user will be removed from all apps' team that the group is assigned to.

 ## Where can I change the avatar for my Organization?